danielaparker/jsoncons/doc/ref/cbor/cbor_view/as.md

 (3) Returns integer value if value is integral and within range, otherwise throws `std::runtime_exception`.

-(4) Returns integer value if value is integral and unsigned, otherwise throws `std::runtime_exception`.

-(5) Returns floating point value if value is floating point, value cast to double if value is integral, otherwise throws `std::runtime_exception`.
+(4) Returns floating point value if value is floating point, value cast to double if value is integral, otherwise throws `std::runtime_exception`.

-(6) Returns value if value is string, otherwise converts value to string.
+(5) Returns value if value is string, otherwise converts value to string.